 As we’ve noted on numerous occasions, the process of identifying risk remains the most important step in the risk management process.
 If you don’t identify a risk, then you have no ability to assess, or develop strategies to manage those risks.
-A business owner can utilize a number of tools to help identify risk, and over time we will highlight those tools, beginning here with insurance applications.
+A business owner can utilize a number of tools to help identify risk.

 There are many lines of coverage that require renewal applications annually, and in some cases depending on the industry, there are supplemental application that take a deeper dive into the exposures.
 While nobody celebrates having to complete insurance applications, business owners and organizations should view the completion of these applications as an opportunity to (1) confirm the information they are providing the broker is accurate and thus their advice and consultation are based on reality, and (2) identify risk.